Louis Mark

 Edan Milton Hughes, Artists in California, 1786-1940, 1989.

-Mark’s painting was strongly influenced by his European academic training in his usage of energetic brushwork and richly impastoed dabs of color which serve to integrate the figure in its setting and evoke the texture of the greenery.
-His rhythmical, gestural brushstrokes add vibrancy and spontaneity to the densely painted pictorial surface, and his brilliant use of stark white pigment seems to emanate light from within the composition.
+Mark’s painting was strongly influenced by his European academic training in his usage of energetic brushwork and rich impastos of color which integrate the figure into the garden and evoke the texture of the greenery.
+His rhythmic, gestural brushstrokes add vibrancy and spontaneity to the dense, pictorial surface.
+Mark’s brilliant use of white pigment appears to generate light and radiance from within the composition.